cavaunpeu/willwolf.io-source/content/machine-learning/additional-strategies-partition-function.md

 Once more, the (ideal) goal of this model is to fit a function $p(x)$ to some data, such that we can:

-1. Evaluate its likelihood (wherein it actually tells us that data to which the model was fit is more likely than data to which it was not)
+1. Evaluate its likelihood (wherein it actually tells us that data on which the model was fit is more likely than data on which it was not)
 2. Draw realistic samples

 From a Boltzmann machine, our primary strategy for drawing samples is via Gibbs sampling.
 It's slow, and I do not believe it's meant to work particularly well.
 Let's draw 5 samples and see how we do.